srguiwiz/nrvr-commander/README.md

-**dev/examples/make-an-ub-vm-002.py** (guest command line Ubuntu), and **dev/examples/qa/selenium/make-testing-vms-001.py** (guest GUI Linux running Selenium, although this example as implemented uses VM snapshots hence needs VMware Workstation or Fusion, but one could use most of its techniques without snapshots in VMware Player).
+**dev/examples/make-an-ub-vm-002.py** (guest command line Ubuntu), and **dev/examples/qa/selenium/make-testing-vms-001.py** (guest GUI Linux running Selenium, although this example as implemented uses VM snapshots and hence needs VMware Workstation or Fusion, but one could use most of its techniques without snapshots in VMware Player).

-At first made and maybe most useful with some brands Linux, and a specific brand machine virtualization, this code is useful for automation with other operating systems, physical machines, etc.
+Initially made with certain brand Linux distributions, and with VMware "personal desktop" machine virtualization, this code is useful for automation with other operating systems, physical machines, etc.